 “On wool, expect to use 100% by weight for a rich red on an alum mordant.
 For extra dark red I dye twice, using 100% each time.
 Lighter shades need much less dye.
 I especially like the bright clear orange gotten by re-boiling the roots a second and even third time, then dyeing on a tin mordant.
 Rich tones edging into violet can be had by after-mordants of iron, copper or chrome.” – Cheryl

 For best reds, when dyeing cotton, Calcium in the form of chalk or Calcium Carbonate can be added to the dye bath.
-This binds with the Madder and enriches the colour.
-For wool or silk, add some ammonia (clear, non-sudzing) to your dye bath. until the colour of the solution is reddish rather than orangey.
+This binds with the Madder and enriches the color.
+For wool or silk, add some ammonia (clear, non-sudzing) to your dye bath. until the color of the solution is reddish rather than orangey.